 - Cherry tomatoes - we're gonna burst these suckers stovetop to maximize their flavour

-How do I make this warm zucchini noodle salad?
+How do I make this warm zucchini noodle dish?

 First, get your pan nice and hot.
 Add a bit of olive oil, and then the tomatoes.
 Let them cook, undisturbed, for a few minutes until they get a bit of colour on one side and start to burst and spew liquid all over the place.